Odizinne/Odizinne/README.md

 [![](https://visitcount.itsvg.in/api?id=Odizinne&icon=0&color=0)](https://visitcount.itsvg.in)

-I'm learning everything by myself by creating tiny projects.<br/>
+I'm learning everything by myself by creating tiny projects.

 Python is my favorite programming language.

 If you appreciate my work and would like to support me: